entando/entando-components/plugins/entando-plugin-jpfacetnav/README.md

 **Installation**

-In order to install the Faceted Navigation plugin, you should to insert the following dependency in the pom.xml file of your project:
+In order to install the Faceted Navigation plugin, you must insert the following dependency in the pom.xml file of your project:

 ```
 <dependency>